-If we are doing writing, maths, or a subject that takes a lot of brainpower.
+If we are doing writing, math, or a subject that takes a lot of brainpower.
 We will probably have a 5-minute bounce on the trampoline.
 Check out 26 trampoline benefits for kids that will surprise you.

 It is amazing how much it helps with their brain function.
 Remember this is full on learning, they are getting one on one attention so they are getting much more than they ever would at school.